Internship Information for Employers

 The CoBA Internship Program has achieved success for local, national and international employers and students for 30 years.
 During the past 10 years, CoBA interns worked a total of 671,893 hours for 2,202 employers, generating 7,017 credits.

 The CoBA Internship Program allows students to support employers in accomplishing many tasks and it permits employers to utilize an internship to enhance the recruitment process.
 Employers can evaluate skill sets, improve training techniques, and make better hiring decisions in the future.
 The internship process gives employers the opportunity to consider how they may want to shape their workforce while working with students at a very cost-effective rate with low risk involved.

 Before hiring an intern, we suggest that you carefully consider your needs to ensure that you select the right intern for your company.
 Internships that provide students with a meaningful learning experience related to their degree choice are beneficial to both the student and employer.
 Internships are most successful when students have an employer-mentor available to them throughout the course of the internship.

-School of Business Administration Internship Program: How it Works
+College of Business Administration Internship Program: How it Works

 Internships for academic credit are driven by three key elements: